LucasHSchuber/shadong/README.md

 - A plattform to find songs by audio streams. -

-Made with:
+Front end:
+- React
+- TypeScript
-- React, TypeScript, Vite,
+- Vite,

+Backend:
+- NodeJs
+- ExpressJs

 API's:
 - AudD API(to get songs from streams)